 We derive substantially all our operating income from, and hold substantially all our assets through, our subsidiaries.
 As a result, we will depend on distributions from our subsidiaries in order to meet our payment obligations.
 In general, these subsidiaries are separate and distinct legal entities and will have no obligation to provide us with funds for our payment obligations, whether by dividends, distributions, loans or otherwise.
-In addition, provisions of applicable law, such as those limiting the legal sources of dividends and those under the 1935 Act, limit their ability to make payments on their ability to make distributions.
+In addition, provisions of applicable law, such as those limiting the legal sources of dividends and those under the 1935 Act, limit their ability to make payments or other distributions to us, and they could agree to contractual restrictions on their ability to make distributions.